>_

 Normalisation

-Normalisation is a step towards DB optimisation.
+Normalisation is a critical step towards DB optimisation.

 1Functional Dependency (FD)